inspec/inspec-aws/docs/resources/aws_rds_db_security_group.md

 The identifier for the security group.

-For additional information, see the [AWS documentation on AWS RDS DBSecurityGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-security-group.html).
+For additional information, see the [AWS documentation on the `AWS::RDS::DBSecurityGroup` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-security-group.html).

 ## Properties